Bernardo-MG/docs-maven-skin/README.md

 The verify phase is required, as otherwise some of the reports won't be created.

+## Acknowledgement

+The project started as a fork of the [Reflow Maven Skin][reflow-skin], but it quickly became its own thing.
+Still, it owes much to that project.

 ## Usage

 The project is coded in Velocity Template Language, using Maven to manage the project.